What is an IRS levy?

 Different types of IRS levies can be issued, depending on the nature of the unpaid tax debt:

-This is one of the most common types of levies that affect employees.
-The IRS will issue a wage garnishment to your business, which requires you to withhold a portion of the employee’s wages and send them directly to the IRS until the debt is paid.
-The amount withheld can vary depending on the employee’s income and family situation.
+- Wage garnishment levy: One of the most common types of levies that affect employees, the IRS will issue a wage garnishment to your business, which requires you to withhold a portion of the employee’s wages.
+The amount depends on the employee’s income and family situation.

-A bank levy allows the IRS to freeze a business’s bank account and withdraw the funds to cover unpaid tax debt.
-If the IRS issues a bank levy, it typically provides a notice giving the taxpayer a window to resolve the debt before it proceeds with the seizure of funds.
+- Bank levy: A bank levy allows the IRS to freeze a business’s bank account and withdraw the funds to cover unpaid tax debt.
+If the IRS issues a bank levy, it typically gives the taxpayer a window to resolve the debt before it proceeds with the seizure.

 The IRS levy process